 Integrated payments don’t just make life easier for IT teams; they transform the day-to-day operations of billing departments.
 Once the integration is complete, utilities should continue to see the benefits of an integrated payments experience.

 Real-time data exchange should enable accurate account reconciliation, reducing DSO and saving billing teams hours of valuable time.
-Plus, providing a unified payment experience to customers makes their lives easier and bolsters satisfaction.
+Plus, providing a unified online utility bill payment experience to customers makes their lives easier and bolsters satisfaction.

 The Key to Future-Proofing Utility Operations